vehicle-lang/vehicle/doc/source/verification.rst

 Unfortunately, depending on the size of the network and the complexity of the specification, verification can be a very expensive procedure taking hours or days.
-Therefore it is important to avoid unnecessary reverification.
+Therefore it is important to avoid unnecessary re-verification.

-To solve this problem, after successfully verifying a specication Vehicle can write out a *proof cache* file.
+To solve this problem, after successfully verifying a specification Vehicle can write out a *proof cache* file.
 This file contains: